rwxrob/zet/docs/2418/README.md

-# DNB: Typical daily routine of this digital nomad
+# Typical daily routine of this digital nomad

 After several months of testing what works (for me) here's a summary of my current daily routine with the reasons I do it.
 (This stuff changes all the time.)